clk-project/clk/doc/use_cases/dealing_with_secrets.md

     Repeat for confirmation:
     Calling someurl/someendpoint with bearer token test

+As you can see, the error message became a warning message and it falls back on asking you to provide manually the secret.

-<a id="org3d3b5d1"></a>
+<a id="orgc4720a4"></a>

 # if you have access to a password manager

-If you have access to a password manager, here is how you would proceed.
+If you have access to a password manager and want to use it, here is how you would proceed.

-Every password manager has its particularities, so clk does not try to guess where the secret is located.
-It uses [keyring](https://github.com/jaraco/keyring) to deal with secrets and provides an interface to lookup secret and store secrets in your password manager.
+Every password manager has its particularities, therefore `clk` does not try to guess where the secret is located.
+It uses [keyring](https://github.com/jaraco/keyring) to deal with secrets and provides a few commands to lookup and store secrets using keyring.

-To store a secret, use this command
+To store a secret, use this command:

 ```bash
 clk secret set http_bearer